Code-Institute-Submissions/MS1-Oak-Tree-Riding-School/README.md

 ![Intro screenshot](assets/images/screenshot1.jpg)
 - As a First Time Visitor, I want to be able to easily navigate throughout the site to find content such as information on facilities and lesson pricing.

-  - The navbar is clear using a color palette of black and dark grey text on a white background, it remains fixed so users can easily access any links on the website.
+  - The navbar is clear using a color palette of black and grey text on a white background, it remains fixed so users can easily access any links on the website.

 ![Navbar screenshot](assets/images/navbarscreenshot.jpg)